-You’ve put time and effort into crafting engaging emails through Mailchimp, but it can be frustrating seeing your emails in Mailchimp going to spam.
-This common issue can occur for several reasons like:
+You’ve put time and effort into crafting engaging emails through Mailchimp.
+But it can be frustrating to see your emails going to spam.
+This common issue can occur for several reasons.

 1. Your SPF/DKIM Records Are Not Set Up Correctly

 Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM) records play a vital role in email authentication.

 When you send an email campaign from your Mailchimp account, the email server at the recipient’s end is unable to confirm that it’s genuinely from your domain if these records are not configured properly.
 Hence spam filters may flag your emails as suspicious.

 To ensure your emails are recognized as legitimate, make sure your SPF and DKIM records are set up correctly.